STaliani/Autonomous-Mobile-Robotics_project/README.md

 This repo contains matlab files

 ### wrench_cone directory:
-Contains the steps we did to generate a gravito-inertial wrench cone.
+Contains the steps we did to understand and generate a gravito-inertial wrench cone.

 ### trajectory_generation directory:
 Contains scripts which generate feasible CoM trajectories constrained by gravito_inertial cones.